Where New England's Equity Community Comes Together

 Jennifer Francis, CEP, Aon

-Jen Francis is a Director with Aon Talent Solutions communications practice, specializing in employee education, video creation and print communications in the stock plan and total rewards space.
+Jen Francis is a Director within Aon’s Executive and Board Advisory practice, specializing in employee education, video creation and print communications in the stock plan and total rewards space.
 Jen started in the industry in 2000 working with software service providers and the NASPP.
 During her career she has worked in several areas including: consulting, training, product strategy and product management.
+Jen earned her CEP designation in November 2005 and is a volunteer for the Certified Equity Professional Institute (CEPI), serving on the certification council for CEP Institute, and serves as the Treasurer for the CT NASPP Chapter.

 Break-Out Session 2B